-Banca Sistema provides credit management and recovery services through its Collection division, developed as a result of the merger by incorporation of the subsidiary Solvi S.r.I and operational from 1 August 2013.
+The Banca Sistema Group provides credit management and recovery services through its Collection division, developed as a result of the merger by incorporation of the subsidiary Solvi S.r.l. and operational from 1 August 2013.

-Through this division, the Bank is able to offer its Customers a constant and gradual reduction in collection times on receivables due from the Public Administration; in fact, it manages the relationship between public and private administrative structures and departments by using its own network of specialised staff that operates throughout Italy.
+Through this Division, the Bank is able to offer its Customers a constant and gradual reduction in collection times on receivables due from the Public Administration; in fact, it manages the relationship between public and private administrative structures and departments by using its own network of specialised staff that operates throughout Italy.